Latches, Barriers, and Semaphores

 Comparing Semaphores and Condition Variables

-Since a semaphore can also do wait-notify, why do we still need condition_variable?
+Since semaphores can handle wait-notify logic, why do we still need condition_variable?
 Conversely, since condition_variable is more general, why did C++20 introduce semaphores?
-The core of this question lies in their semantic complexity and performance characteristics.
+The core of this issue lies in their semantic complexity and performance characteristics.

-The advantage of a semaphore is its lightweight nature.
-It doesn't need to be paired with a mutex (it maintains its state internally), doesn't need to handle spurious wakeups, and its API consists of only two core operations: acquire/release.
-For simple resource counting or one-shot notification scenarios, semaphore code is much more concise than condition_variable code.
-Performance-wise, semaphores are usually implemented based on platform-native semaphores (sem_t on Linux, Semaphore objects on Windows), which might be faster than condition_variable in simple wait-notify scenarios—because condition_variable needs to work with a mutex, and every wait/notify involves acquiring and releasing the mutex.
+The advantage of semaphores is their lightweight nature.
+They do not need to be paired with a mutex (they maintain state internally), do not require handling spurious wakeups, and have an API consisting of only two core operations: acquire and release.
+For simple resource counting or one-shot notification scenarios, code using semaphores is much more concise than condition_variable.
+Performance-wise, semaphores are usually implemented based on platform-native primitives (like sem_t on Linux or Semaphore objects on Windows), which may be faster than condition_variable in simple wait-notify scenarios—because condition_variable requires working with a mutex, involving lock acquisition and release on every wait or notify.

-The advantage of a condition variable lies in its expressiveness.
-When the wait condition is not simply "is the counter 0," but a compound condition like "is the queue empty AND is the shutdown flag not set," a condition_variable paired with a mutex and a predicate can express this logic precisely.
+The advantage of condition variables lies in expressiveness.
+When the wait condition is not simply "is the counter zero," but a complex condition like "is the queue empty AND is the shutdown flag not set," condition_variable combined with a mutex and a predicate can express this logic precisely.
 Condition variables also support timed waits (wait_for/wait_until).
-The acquire() of a semaphore doesn't natively support timeouts, but C++20 simultaneously provides try_acquire_for() and try_acquire_until() for timed acquires—if you need more fine-grained timeout control or compound condition checking, condition_variable remains the better choice.
+While semaphore acquire() does not natively support timeouts, C++20 provides try_acquire_for() and try_acquire_until() for timed acquisition.
+However, if you need more fine-grained timeout control or complex condition evaluation, condition_variable remains the better choice.

-To summarize the selection strategy in one sentence: if your synchronization logic can be expressed with "counting," prefer a semaphore; if your synchronization logic involves complex condition checking or requires timeouts, use a condition_variable.
+To summarize the selection strategy in one sentence: if your synchronization logic can be expressed as "counting," prefer semaphores; if your logic involves complex condition checking or requires timeouts, use condition_variable.

-What If You Don't Have C++20: Simulating with Mutex + CV
+What If I Don't Have C++20: Simulating with Mutex + CV

-If your project is still using C++17 or earlier standards, don't despair—the semantics of all three primitives can be simulated using a mutex + condition_variable + a counter.
-Although the code is more verbose, understanding these simulated implementations will help you deeply understand the underlying mechanisms of the C++20 primitives.
+If your project is still using C++17 or earlier, don't worry—the semantics of these three primitives can be simulated using a mutex, condition_variable, and a counter.
+Although the code is more verbose, understanding these simulations helps you deeply understand the underlying mechanisms of C++20 primitives.

 Simulating a Latch